Joan Turner

-Early years
+Early years and education

+Joan Teresa Turner was born in Belfast, Northern Ireland, on 24 November 1922.
 Her father was Leonard Turner, who became a London bus driver and subsequently taxicab driver after serving with the British Army in Ireland.

 At the age of 11, Turner won a talent competition at a cinema in Peckham, South London, doing impressions of Shirley Temple and Jessie Matthews.

 She won a scholarship to the Sacred Heart convent in Victoria, London, but told her teachers of her intention to pursue a theatrical career, and left school.
 In 1937, aged 14, she performed onstage at the Queen's Theatre, Poplar, a London music hall; the following year she toured in a revue, and she performed with The Crazy Gang in 1954.

+Career

 In the 1960s and 1970s, she was a major star in the UK, becoming the highest-earning female singer in Britain, and a disc jockey on her own radio show.
 Turner was nicknamed "the women's answer to Harry Secombe" and presented her own television show.
 She topped the bill at the London Palladium and appeared in the 1963 Royal Variety Show, topping the bill ahead of The Beatles.
-She also topped bills in New York City and the Las Vegas Valley, and was romantically linked to Peter Sellers, Tony Hancock and Terry-Thomas.
+She also topped bills in New York City and the Las Vegas Valley, and was romantically linked to Peter Sellers, Tony Hancock, and Terry-Thomas.

 The London Evening News once said that she had "the voice of an angel and the wit of a devil".
 In its obituary, The Guardian claimed "she could sing a pop or operatic song with her four-and-a-half-octave soprano voice, do an almost eerily convincing impersonation of Bette Davis, and then switch to a stand-up comic routine."

-Later years

 According to her obituary in The Times, "she gained a reputation in show business for being difficult, despite her talent and managements soon became wary of booking her."
 In later years, it was reported that, after two divorces, she "drank and gambled away her fortune" and she was declared bankrupt in 1977, the same year she appeared in the Queen's Silver Jubilee performance.
-It was also in 1977 she was given the role of Widow Corney in a two-year tour of Cameron Mackintosh's revival of the stage version of Oliver!.
+It was also in 1977 she was given the role of Widow Corney in a tour of Cameron Mackintosh's revival of the stage version of Oliver!.
 However, when the show subsequently opened in London, she was sacked after two weeks for throwing empty wine bottles out of her dressing room window.

 In 1981, she guest starred on the Danish selection show for the Eurovision Song Contest.
 She continued singing 25 minutes longer than planned on the live broadcast.
-At long last, one of the hosts handed her a large fern to stop her from singing further, angering the singer.
+Finally, one of the hosts handed her a large fern to stop her from singing further, angering the singer.